Sally Mcloughlin MBBCh, MBACP, PG Dip in Therapeutic Counselling (Integrative)

 Member of BACP

 I am a firm believer in continued personal and professional development to maintain and improve my knowledge and skills in order to provide the best service I can for my clients.
 I attend regular courses to achieve this.
-I have attended courses including mindfulness, imagery, motivational interviewing and couples therapy and incorporate this knowledge into my practice.
+I have attended courses including mindfulness, imagery, motivational interviewing, Acceptance & Commitment Therapy and couples therapy and incorporate this knowledge into my practice.
 I continue to expand my knowledge in order to help clients in the best way I can.

 All my previous work has been in caring professions.